KartikDevSharma/LeetCode_Solutions/Hard/564/Find the Closest Palindrome.md

    candidates[3] = 10^(length - 1) - 1
    candidates[4] = 10^length + 1
    ```

+1. The palindrome formed by the left half as is
+2. The palindrome formed by decrementing the left half
+3. The palindrome formed by incrementing the left half
+4. The number with all 9's that has one digit less than our input
+5. The number with 1 followed by 0's and ending with 1, with one more digit than our input

+To generate palindromes from the left half, we use a helper function.
+This function takes the left half, creates a palindrome from it, and handles both odd and even-length numbers correctly.
    The generatePalindrome function (which we'll define later) creates a palindrome from the left half.

-5. Find the nearest palindrome:
+**5. Find the nearest palindrome:**
    ```
    nearestPalindrome = 0
    minDifference = MAX_LONG_VALUE